 Click on any of the names to go to the review.

 There’s a lot of variety in available bike shorts, so it’s important to know what to look for.
 Before jumping into the reviews, I’ll lay out what I think matters most in evaluating and choosing between them.

-First, if you ride several times a week for an hour or more, I’d recommend wearing shorts that have shoulder straps that connect to the shorts rather than those that end at your waist.
+First, if you ride several times a week for an hour or more, I’d recommend wearing shorts with shoulder straps that connect to the shorts rather than those that end at your waist.
 They’ll be more comfortable, help your performance, and prevent chafing.
-These are often called “bib shorts” or just “bibs” but since they are intended for the bike and cycling, I’ll call them women’s bike shorts or women’s cycling shorts in this review.
+These are often called “bib shorts” or just “bibs,” but since they are intended for the bike and cycling, I’ll call them women’s bike shorts or women’s cycling shorts in this review.